ecoacoustics/website/content/resources/use-cases/sdm/index.md

 Third, the field of species distribution modelling has thousands of papers related to using presence only modelling methods, or using binomial methods (presence / absence) with pseudo-absence data.
 Pseudo absence data attempts to make the best possible guess as to where species might be absent or at the least ensures that random pseudo-absence points are not selected in areas where there is zero chance that the species might be present.
 As acoustic sensors are increasingly deployed an understanding of detection probability begins to emerge for different sensors and different species.
 In other words, we can determine how long a sensor should be left out before we are nearly certain that the species of interest is not present.
-Once a sensor is left out the required amount of time, a true absence location is generated, and such data have explosive impacts on how well you can model species distributions using a variety of both statistical and machine learning techniques.
+Once a sensor is left out the required amount of time, a true absence location is generated, and such data have significant impacts on how well you can model species distributions using a variety of both statistical and machine learning techniques.

 Fourth, an acoustic device records every single call a species makes near a